MicrosoftDocs/azure-aks-docs/articles/aks/istio-support-policy.md

 ## Service mesh add-on release calendar

-The Istio-based service mesh add-on release calendar indicates each revision's AKS compatibility, and estimated dates of upcoming releases and revision deprecation.
+The Istio-based service mesh add-on release calendar indicates each revision's AKS compatibility and estimated release and deprecation dates.

 New minor revisions and patches are rolled out as part of AKS releases.
-To see real-time updates of region release status and AKS release notes containing updates about Istio revision support, visit the [AKS release status webpage][aks-release].
+To see real-time updates of regional release status and AKS release notes containing updates about Istio revision support, visit the [AKS release status webpage][aks-release-status].

-To learn more about support and compatibility for service mesh add-on versions, read the [versioning and support policy](./istio-support-policy.md#versioning-and-support-policy).
+To learn more about support and compatibility for service mesh add-on revisions, read the [versioning and support policy](./istio-support-policy.md#versioning-and-support-policy).

 |  Service mesh revision | Upstream release  | AKS release  | End of life | Compatible AKS versions |
 |--------------|-------------------|--------------|---------|-------------|-----------------------|